nodeshift/tutorial/README.md

    app.get("/healthz", (req, res) => res.status(200).json({ status: "ok" }));
    ```

- Add this line after the `app.use('/users', usersRouter);` line.
+ Add this line after the `app.get('/'...` line.
 This adds a `/healthz` endpoint to your application.
 As no liveness checks are registered, it will return as status code of 200 OK and a JSON payload of `{"status":"UP","checks":[]}`.

 Check that your `livenessProbe` Health Check endpoint is running: